constantinadrian/Trivia_Quiz/README.md

     - [Favicon](https://favicon.io/favicon-converter/) - for given the code for use in this project; the favicon was created by the developer and saved in all sizes that was needed

+    - [SweetAlert2](https://sweetalert2.github.io/#download) - for box alert that was used on contact form as an response generated on user action when the form is submitted

   - #### Content

     - The content for this project was adapted from the following websites: